vuejs/vue-test-utils/docs/api/wrapper/get.md

 ## get

-Works just like [find](../find.md) but will throw an error if selector not matching anything.
+Works just like [find](../find.md) but will throw an error if nothing matching the given selector is found.
 You should use `find` when searching for an element that may not exist.
 You should use this method when getting an element that should exist and it will provide a nice error message if that is not the case.

 ```js